ChristophNoetel/claude-code-skills/memory-system/README.md

 # How Claude Never Forgets

 Every Claude Code session starts from scratch.
 The project context you explained yesterday?
 Gone.
 The preference you corrected three times?
 Forgotten.
-The teammate's name and role you mentioned last week?
-Never happened.

 This guide shows you how to give Claude Code a persistent memory that survives across sessions -- so corrections stick, context accumulates, and Claude gets better at working with you over time.

 ## The problem

 Without persistent memory, you're training Claude from zero every session.
 You repeat the same corrections ("don't mock the database", "use snake_case for this project", "I'm the backend engineer, not the PM").
-You re-explain project context that took 10 minutes the first time.
+You re-explain the project context that took 10 minutes the first time.
 There's no learning curve -- Claude makes the same mistakes in session 100 that it made in session 1.

 ## The solution: file-based memory